willblev/boldar/README.md

 In the future I would like to add:

 - static profiles for each location (altitude, forest types, soil types, etc.) to improve the predictive power of this model
-- static mushroom profiles for each species, as different types of mushrooms tend to grow best in different conditions and at different times of the year
+- static mushroom profiles for each species, as different types of mushrooms tend to grow best in different conditions and at different times of the year (perhaps pin color could indicate mushroom species)
-- output to google maps to show the top 10 places to hunt
 - update to python 3
 - find API to scrape multiple weeks' worth of data at once
 - parse doppler images with CV libraries to have higher resolution predictions